kalppi/gps-visualizer/README.md

 # gps-visualizer

 Parses coordinate and time data into separate journeys and visualizes them.
-Can be used as a react component, or built as standalone.
+Can be used as a React component, or built as standalone.

-## Using as a react component
+## Using as a React component

 ```js
 import GpsVisualizer from 'GpsVisualizer';